JayanthAmanchy/UID-Project---Quiz-Website/Readme/README.md

 4. Contributed to responsive design enhancements.

 # Technologies and Additional Features :
-- HTML5 — Structure and layout of the webpages
+- HTML5 — Structure and layout of the webpages.
-- CSS3 — Styling, animations, responsiveness, and modern UI design
+- CSS3 — Styling, animations, responsiveness, and modern UI design.
-- JavaScript — Interactive quiz functionality and dynamic content handling
+- JavaScript — Interactive quiz functionality and dynamic content handling.
 - Used Framework in the Home Webpage.
-- Visual Studio Code — Development environment used for coding
+- Visual Studio Code — Development environment used for coding.
-- Git & GitHub — Version control and project hosting
+- Git & GitHub — Version control and project hosting.